 Our portfolio related to our ALVR106 product candidate includes the two patent families discussed above with respect to posoleucel as well as a patent family directed to the ALVR106 product and methods of making and using the same therapeutically.
-This patent family includes one U.S. pending patent application and 14 pending patent applications in foreign jurisdictions including Australia, Canada, China, Europe, and Japan.
+This patent family includes one U.S. pending patent application and pending patent applications in Australia, Canada, Europe, and Japan.
 Any patents that may issue from this patent application are expected to expire in 2040, absent any patent term adjustments or extensions.
+Additionally, our portfolio related to our ALVR106 product candidate includes a patent family with one allowed U.S. patent application and other applications pending in ex-U.S. jurisdictions with claims directed to VSTs targeting ALVR106 antigens hMPV and PIV.
+The U.S. patent, once issued, and any patents that may issue from the pending patent applications are expected to expire in 2036, absent any patent term adjustments or extensions.

 Our portfolio licensed from BCM also includes a patent family related to our ALVR109 product candidate and methods of treating COVID-19 and other coronavirus infections using the same.
-This patent family includes one U.S. pending patent application, and 4 pending patent applications in foreign jurisdictions including Canada, Europe, Japan, and Taiwan.
+This patent family includes one U.S. pending patent application, and 1 pending patent applications in Europe.
 Any patents that may issue from the patent applications in this family are expected to expire in 2041, absent any patent term adjustments or extensions.

-Our portfolio licensed from BCM also includes two pending U.S. provisional patent applications, one pending PCT application, and one pending application in Taiwan related to VST compositions, including our ALVR107 and ALVR108 product candidates, and methods of making and using the same therapeutically.
+Our portfolio licensed from BCM also includes one patent family related to VST compositions, including our ALVR107 and ALVR108 product candidates, and methods of making and using the same therapeutically.
+This patent family includes one pending PCT application, and one pending application in Taiwan.
 Any patents that may issue from the patent applications in this family are expected to expire in 2042, absent any patent term adjustments or extensions.

 Our portfolio further includes other patent families related to our VST technologies.
-For example, our portfolio includes one patent family with one U.S. pending patent application and 15 pending patent applications in foreign jurisdictions including Australia, Canada, China, Europe, and Japan, and relates to our process of selecting donors for VST generation and our methods of matching patients with suitable VST-cell lines; one patent family with one pending U.S. application and 13 pending applications in foreign jurisdictions including Australia, Canada, China, Europe, and Japan, and relates to methods for the prophylactic treatment of viral infections; one patent family with one issued U.S. patent, three issued foreign patents, and pending patent applications in the U.S. and foreign jurisdictions including Australia, Canada, China, Europe, and Japan, and is directed to methods of identifying peptides that are likely to be immunogenic; one patent family including one pending PCT application and pending applications in foreign jurisdictions directed to universal antigen-specific T cells compositions and methods of making and using the same; and one patent family including 11 issued patents (including a European patent validated in 7 European states) and 3 pending patent applications with claims directed to methods of rapidly expanding T-cells.
+For example, our portfolio includes one patent family that includes one pending patent application in each of the U.S. and Europe related to our process of selecting donors for VST generation and our methods of matching patients with suitable VST-cell lines; one patent family that includes one pending patent application in each of the U.S. and Europe related to methods for the prophylactic treatment of viral infections; one patent family with one issued U.S. patent, five issued foreign patents, and pending patent applications in the U.S. and foreign jurisdictions including Australia, Canada, Europe, and Japan, directed to methods of identifying peptides that are likely to be immunogenic or, as is discussed already above, directed to VSTs targeting ALVR106 antigens hMPV and PIV; one patent family including one pending patent application in each of the U.S. and Europe directed to universal antigen-specific T cells compositions and methods of making and using the same; and one patent family including 11 issued patents (including a European patent validated in 7 European states) and 4 pending patent applications with claims directed to methods of rapidly expanding T-cells.
 Patents in the T-cell expansion family are expected to expire in 2032, and any patents that may issue from the immunogenicity family, the donor selection family, the methods for prophylactic treatment family, or the universal antigen-specific T cell family are expected to expire in 2036, 2040, 2040, and 2041, respectively, absent any patent term adjustments or extensions.